 WHY EAT MEXICO CULINARY TOURS?

 When we say small, we mean small.
-Our group sizes max out at 6 people.
+Our maximum group sizes range from 4 to 8 people.
 The average group size is 3.
 We’re firm believers that a small group is the best way to get to know this complex cuisine.

 HISTORY & CULTURE

 Our tours go beyond simply feeding you a taco.
 We talk about Mexican food history and provide important cultural context.
 We'll help you connect the dots so you can truly begin to understand Mexico’s thriving food culture.